prog-ops/ble_scanner_mobile_app/README.md

 Error Handling:
 Implement proper error handling to handle any errors that may occur during scanning.

+RSSI (signal strength): Sometimes signal strength is hard to detect due to many factors such as device conditions, therefore it shows unknown signal strength instead.

 ## How to Use

 1. Run app, press "Scan Devices", it will show Modal of nearby BLE devices list